 It is April 1204, and Constantinople, the splendid capital of the Byzantine Empire, is being sacked and burned by the knights of the Fourth Crusade.
 Amid the carnage and confusion, one Baudolino saves a historian and high court official from certain death at the hands of the crusading warriors and proceeds to tell his own fantastical story.

-Yambo, a sixtyish rare-book dealer who lives in Milan, has suffered a loss of memory — he can remember the plot of every book he has ever read, every line of poetry, but he no longer knows his own name, doesn't recognize his wife or his daughters, and remembers nothing about his parents or his childhood.
+Yambo, a sixtyish rare-book dealer who lives in Milan, has suffered a loss of memory — he can remember the plot of every book he has ever read, every line of poetry, but he no longer knows his own

-The #1 international bestseller, from Umberto Eco, author of The Name of the Rose
+The Prague Cemetery is the #1 international bestseller from the award-winning and New York Times best-selling author of The Name of the Rose, Umberto Eco.

-Nineteenth-century Europe—from Turin to Prague to Paris—abounds with the ghastly and the mysterious.
-Jesuits plot against Freemasons.
+Nineteenth-century Europe—from Turin to Prague to Paris—abounds with the ghastly and the my

-Umberto Eco was an international cultural superstar.
-In this, his last collection, the celebrated essayist and novelist observes the changing world around him with irrepressible curiosity and profound wisdom.
+In this, Umberto Eco’s final collection of works, the celebrated essayist and novelist observes the changing world around him with irrepressible curiosity and profound wisdom.